EmoSpace: Immersive Affective Image Generation Guided by Fine-Grained Emotion Prototypes: Related Work

 \subsection{Immersive and Affective Content Generation for VR}

-Recent advances in generative AI have enabled various approaches to immersive VR content creation, including static and dynamic content in 2D and 3D modalities~\cite{lee2024all}.
+Recent advances in generative AI have enabled various approaches to immersive VR content creation, including static and dynamic content in 2D and 3D modalities~\cite{lee2024all, yuan2025personalized}.
 For panoramic imagery, diffusion models have been adapted for extended scene synthesis through specialized architectural designs, including latitude/longitude-aware mechanisms~\cite{xia2025panowan}, multi-plane synchronization~\cite{huang2025dreamcube}, and layered 3D representations~\cite{yang2025layerpano3d}.
 Video generation has similarly been extended to panoramic formats via spatial-temporal adaptations~\cite{liu2025dynamicscaler,zhang2024taming}.
-In 3D content generation, technical approaches include generating high-quality assets from 2D diffusion priors~\cite{lin2025kiss3dgen}, unbounded scene synthesis from image collections~\cite{chen2023scenedreamer}, and explorable 3D world construction from video priors~\cite{yang2025matrix}, with procedural methods enabling more controllable variations~\cite{raistrick2023infinite, zhao2025di}.
+In 3D content generation, technical approaches include generating high-quality assets from 2D diffusion priors~\cite{lin2025kiss3dgen}, unbounded scene synthesis from image collections~\cite{chen2023scenedreamer}, explorable world construction from video priors~\cite{yang2025matrix}, and procedural methods for more controllable variations~\cite{raistrick2023infinite, zhao2025di}.

 While these works address technical challenges in immersive content generation, they predominantly focus on visual fidelity rather than affective design.
 Although VR emotion datasets~\cite{xue2021ceap,jiang2024immersive} and behavioral studies~\cite{hirsch2022traces, marin2018affective} have established methodologies for emotion measurement in virtual environments, few attempts have integrated these insights into generative pipelines.
-This leaves a critical gap in emotion-aware VR content generation—where emotional intent could systematically guide the generation processes, rather than treating affect as a post-hoc evaluation metric.
+This leaves a critical gap in emotion-aware VR content generation, where emotional intent could systematically guide the generation processes, rather than treating affect as a post-hoc evaluation metric.